 A guide dog is ready for placement with a blind partner when the dog responds safely and reliably in all the work situations it will encounter while guiding, such as indicating changes in elevation, navigating around obstacles and being comfortable on all types of public transportation.
 We carefully match each guide dog with a blind partner based on walking speed, daily working environment (large city, small town, rural), and other critical factors including pull in the harness, control around distraction, and personality.

 Guiding Eyes provides all services completely free of charge to people who are blind or with vision loss.
 At Guiding Eyes, we rely upon the contributions of our generous donors to fulfill our mission.
-We are a 501(c)(3) nonprofit organization, a Better Business Bureau Accredited Charity, a 2022 GreatNonprofits Top-Rated Nonprofit, and a 2020 Guidestar Platinum Seal of Transparency honoree.
+We are a 501(c)(3) nonprofit organization, a Candid Platinum Seal of Transparency honoree, a Better Business Bureau Accredited Charity, a GreatNonprofits Top-Rated and a four-star Charity Navigator Nonprofit.
+(Learn more about our Nonprofit Rating.)